 As a result of this data, the Texas Water Development Board re-mapped the Ogallala Aquifer in late 2006 to definitively show that the aquifer’s boundary does not extend to WCS’ property and to provide a more accurate depiction of the proper location of the aquifer.
-Lastly, no groundwater has ever been found in the red bed clays within the boundaries of the proposed disposal units as shown by the installation of more than 390 monitoring wells.

 Waste Control Specialists and the State of Texas spent years sampling, testing and investigating the unique geological characteristics of Andrews County.